GovTechSG/vault-utils/README.md

 - `ca_cert` and `ca_cert_copy`: If `ca_cert_copy` is True, then `ca_cert` is a path on the local computer of the certificate of the CA that signed the Vault server TLS certificate.
 Otherwise, `ca_cert` is the path on the remote server of the certificate of the CA that signed the Vault server TLS certificate.
 - `tls_skip_verify`: If set to True, the Vault CLI will not validate the certificate.
 This is not recommended.

+## Seal Servers

+The `seal.yml` playbook seals servers.
+This will cause downtime.

+By default, the playbook assumes the following:

+- The Vault server does not enforce client TLS authentication

+You will then need to configure the following variables:

+- `token`: A Vault token.
+- `address`: Address of the Vault server for the CLI to connect to.
+- `ca_cert` and `ca_cert_copy`: If `ca_cert_copy` is True, then `ca_cert` is a path on the local computer of the certificate of the CA that signed the Vault server TLS certificate.
+Otherwise, `ca_cert` is the path on the remote server of the certificate of the CA that signed the Vault server TLS certificate.
+- `tls_skip_verify`: If set to True, the Vault CLI will not validate the certificate.
+This is not recommended.

 ## LDAP Authentication

 The `ldap-config.yml` playbook enables and configures Vault for LDAP authentication.